wwit-atl/backstage/README.md

  - [ ] Electronic check-in for cast/crew during show night
  - [ ] Link show videos to show (store vids on S3)

+### Potential Stuff

+ - [ ] Shift Swap functionality
+       send a swap request to another actor, which they can accept or decline.
+ - [ ] Add a print function for the dashboard(?)
+ - [ ] Add emergency contact information to member record(?)
+ - [ ] Pull current show ticket sales and display on Show page

 #### Build Shows on-site
  - [ ] Create Games
  - [ ] Create Stages